6 Reasons Why Self-pour Tech Is A Great Solution in the Pandemic World

 The recent COVID-19 crisis has accelerated the need and trend toward technological innovation for the hospitality industry to provide safe dining experiences.
 In addition to implementing things like online ordering at the table, the required shutdowns of most dine-in restaurants around the country are forcing many to stretch their limits and rely on support from customers to keep them running.
 But, as things slowly begin to open up again, what kinds of establishments will be in the best position to serve customers safely?
 Here we will provide you with some great restaurant owner resources to ensure that you are running your bar or restaurant as safely as possible.

-Self-pour beverage walls operated with gloves present a much safer way to show customers a good time compared to a traditional bar.
+Self-pour beverage walls operated with gloves or tissues present a much safer way to show customers a good time compared to a traditional bar.

 Helping Bars Maintain Social Distancing & Reduce Touchpoints